Death259/Audio-Waveform-Generator/README.md

 ## 🙏 Acknowledgments

 - Built with ❤️ for creators, podcasters, musicians, and audio enthusiasts
-- Inspired by the need for a simple, free waveform generator
+- Inspired by the need for a powerful, free, and privacy-focused waveform generator
 - Thanks to the open web platform for making this possible
+- Special thanks to the Web Audio API and Canvas API communities

 ## 📧 Contact & Support